 - 50,000 Canadians lose their vision each year

-How do Mobile Eye Clinics (MEC) work?
+How does the Mobile Eye Clinic (MEC) work?

 Why are eye exams in children important?

 Vision problems in children often go unnoticed because a child has never known any other type of vision so does not complain.
 They may believe everyone has blurry or double vision.
-Parents can be lulled into a sense of security thinking their child’s eyesight is fine, because their child doesn’t complain.
-Often kids don’t realize they have a vision problem until it’s accidentally found.

 Early detection of vision problems is key to a successful social and academic life.
 Vision loss in children impacts their ability to learn and increases social isolation.